 Tax Court Lawyers in Salem

-At the federal level, there is the United States Tax Court, which has courthouses all over the country, containing one in or near Salem, Illinois.
+At the federal level, there is the United States Tax Court, which has courthouses all over the country, including one in or near Salem, Missouri.

-Do I Need a Salem, Illinois Tax Attorney?
+Do I Need a Salem, Missouri Tax Attorney?

 Although the law lets certain non-lawyers represent parties before tax court, tax law is very intricate and often difficult to understand - to the point that almost all attorneys who practice tax law practice it exclusively, simply because maintaining competence leaves little time to learn any other area.